nservant/HiC-Pro/README.rst

    -i|--input INPUT : input data folder; Must contains a folder per sample with input files -o|--output OUTPUT : output folder
-   -c|--conf CONFIG : configuration file for Hi-C processing [-p|--parallel] : if specified run HiC-Pro in PBS/Torque mode [-s|--step ANALYSIS_STEP] : run only a subset of the HiC-Pro workflow; if not specified the complete workflow is run
+   -c|--conf CONFIG : configuration file for Hi-C processing [-p|--parallel] : if specified run HiC-Pro on a cluster [-s|--step ANALYSIS_STEP] : run only a subset of the HiC-Pro workflow; if not specified the complete workflow is run
       mapping: perform reads alignment
       proc_hic: perform Hi-C filtering